BIGJRA/BIGJRA.github.io/rejuv.md

 safety from their weaknesses.

-So, with all this in mind, what happens when a game, maybe whose name begins with “P” and ends with “okemon Rejuvenation”, decides to just… have this weather always on for an entire 6v6 fight?
+So, with all this in mind, what happens when a game, maybe whose name begins with “P” and ends with “okemon Rejuvenation”, decides to just... have this weather always on for an entire 6v6 fight?
 Against all Flying Pokemon?
 On top of a field effect that already significantly strengthens Flying types via various ability and move buffs?
 What happens when this